-We will be externally managed and advised by our Manager, an affiliate of our Sponsor.
+We are externally managed and advised by our Manager, an affiliate of our Sponsor.
 We expect to benefit from the personnel, relationships and experience of our Sponsor's management team and other personnel of our Sponsor.
-Pursuant to the terms of a management agreement between our Manager, us and our Operating Partnership our Manager will provide us with our management team and appropriate support personnel.
-Pursuant to a support agreement between our Manager and our Sponsor, our Sponsor will provide our Manager with the personnel, services and resources necessary for our Manager to perform its obligations and responsibilities under the management agreement in exchange for certain fees payable by our Manager.
+Pursuant to the terms of a management agreement between our Manager, us and our Operating Partnership, our Manager provides us with our management team and appropriate support personnel.
+Pursuant to support agreements between our Manager and our Sponsor and Interamar, our Sponsor and Interamar provide our Manager with the personnel, services and resources necessary for our Manager to perform its obligations and responsibilities under the management agreement in exchange for certain fees payable by our Manager.
+However, all fees payable to Interamar are paid by the Sponsor and not the Company.
+Under the terms of the management agreement, our Manager receives an asset management fee and is entitled to reimbursements of certain expenses.

-We have entered into the management agreement with our Operating Partnership and our Manager effective as of June 22, 2017.
-Pursuant to the management agreement, our Manager will implement our business strategy and perform certain services for us, subject to oversight by our board of directors.
-Our Manager will be responsible for, among other duties, (i) performing all of our day-to-day functions, (ii) determining our investment strategy and guidelines in conjunction with our board of directors, (iii) sourcing, analyzing and executing investments, asset sales and financing, (iv) performing portfolio management duties, and (v) performing financial and accounting functions.
+We entered into the management agreement with our Operating Partnership and our Manager effective as of June 22, 2017.
+Pursuant to the management agreement, our Manager implements our business strategy and perform certain services for us, subject to oversight by our board of directors.
+Our Manager is responsible for, among other duties, (i) performing all of our day-to-day functions, (ii) determining our investment strategy and guidelines in conjunction with our board of directors, (iii) sourcing, analyzing and executing investments, asset sales and financing, (iv) performing portfolio management duties, and (v) performing financial and accounting functions.

-The initial term of the management agreement will be for three years commencing on the effective date of the agreement, with automatic one-year renewal terms starting on completion of the initial three year term.
+The initial term of the management agreement was for three years commencing on June 22, 2017, with automatic one-year renewal terms starting on June 22, 2020.
+The management agreement has been renewed each year since that date.
 For a detailed description of the management agreement's termination provisions, see "Our Manager and the Management Agreement-Management Agreement."